 What are the consequences of vitamin deficiencies?

-For example, an extremely low intake of iron could lead to anemia, and a long-term vitamin D deficiency could impact your bone health and overall inflammation in the body.
+For example, an extremely low iron intake could lead to anemia, whereas a long-term vitamin D deficiency could affect your bone health and may be linked to systemic inflammation.

 What types of tests check for vitamin deficiencies?

-More commonly, your doctor will order a CBC, cholesterol check, and other preventive blood tests at your physical.
-If you decide to take an at-home vitamin deficiency test, you also have the option of following up with further testing at your doctor’s office.
+If you decide to take an at-home vitamin deficiency test, you also have the option of following up with further testing at a doctor’s office.

-If you’re searching for home vitamin deficiency tests, you’ll find several options you can order online.
+If you’re searching for at-home vitamin deficiency tests, you’ll find several options.

-If you do decide to go forward with at-home testing, it’s important to discuss your results with a doctor or nutritionist.
+If you decide to move forward with testing, it’s important to discuss your results with a doctor or registered dietitian.
 They can help you decide whether you need further testing, dietary changes, or supplementation.